Nostalgia – a Problem or a Solution?

 Nostalgia as a psychological coping:

-Reminiscences therapy has been used in dementia patients using objects, photos, songs to trigger deepest memories.
+Reminiscence therapy has been used in dementia patients using objects, photos, songs to trigger deepest memories.
 These are used to reinforce a sense of identity and continuity.

 Nostalgia can be used to nullify our current negative experiences and self-judgments – having something positive to fall back on is a coping mechanism we can use in dealing with our current stress.
 Sometimes nostalgic memories of how well people treated us in the past can counter the negative self-evaluations of the present time.
 Remembering our relationships with our parents, relatives, teachers, friends, neighbours, etc and how they viewed us can encourage us to face the challenges of the present time.